EthWorks/ethereum.rb/README.md

 The goal of ethereum.rb is to make interacting with ethereum blockchain from ruby as easy as possible (but not easier).

+Announcement: The Ropsten network is currently being spammed, therefore CI is down and you might have issues to start working with testnet.
+Use mainnet instead.

 ## Highlights

 * Simple syntax, programmer friendly